Personality Styles

 Implications

-Educators should also understand that these models are only indicators.
+Educators need to understand that these models are only indicators.
 Although several tests are based on experience with many people and make general statements that summarize statistical probabilities, they are simplified descriptions.
 They often lack precision or are ambiguous.
 [1]

-Furthermore, interpreting information from a model or even an inventory can in so far become problematic, since feelings, or behavior vary from situation to situation, while facilitators experience learners often only in one context or role.
+Especially interpreting information from a model or inventory can in so far misleading, since feelings, or behavior vary from situation to situation, and facilitators experience learners usually in one context or role.
 Last but not least, one can ask whether the use of clinical psychology inventories suit your purposes in a general way.

 Digital Transformation